 Now add all those up and write the total under Total Expenses and we’re done with Step 2.
 Enjoy a little sip of your beverage (you’ve earned it) and let’s move on to the final step.

 Ready for the big finale?
 Subtract your Total Expenses from your Total Income.
 And voila – you have your budget!
 Wasn’t that insanely easy?

 What, you thought there’d be more?
 I know, it’s kind of a let-down after all the hype about budgeting.
 But technically… no, that’s it.
 That’s a budget.

 What’s important to remember is that a budget isn’t the “goal.”
 A budget is just a tool – it’s a tool for managing your money.
 Money is just a tool, too.
 The goal is living – living the life you want to live, doing the things that matter to you.

 But don’t worry, we’ll hold your hand along the way (from 6 feet away and wearing gloves–but we’ll be there).
 You’ve got one tool in your bag and we’ve got a lot more to share.
 Later this week we will be talking about ways to boost your income – specifically, we’ll be looking at how the new stimulus plan may be adding some much-needed cash to your bottom line.

-Plus, now that you’ve got your Shiny New Budget all setup – I hope you’ll join us for a free online class this Thursday, April 9th, at 2:00 p.m., where we’ll be showing you how to make your budget a “lean, green machine” with The Beginner’s Guide to Emergency Budgeting.
-For details or to register, click here or call us at 314-256-3995.
+Plus, now that you’ve got your Shiny New Budget all setup – I hope you’ll join us for a free online class this Thursday, April 9, at 2:00 p.m., where we’ll be showing you how to make your budget a “lean, green machine” with The Beginner’s Guide to Emergency Budgeting.
+You can also follow this link for a recording of the class on our YouTube channel.